 How do overtime rules affect small businesses?

 If your business is covered by the FLSA, you must pay an overtime-eligible employee in “time and a half” pay for overtime hours.
 Covered businesses are generally those that have an annual gross volume sales or business of $500,000 or more.

 But some businesses are covered by the act even if they don’t meet the gross volume of sales test.
-These businesses include hospitals, schools and public agencies.
+These businesses include hospitals, schools

 Who is entitled to overtime pay?